Halt001/ng-publish-to-git/README.md

 # ng-publish-to-git

-Publishes your Angular library to a git repo instead of npm.
-It also labels the source and the package in their respective repo's.
+Publishes your Angular library to a git repository instead of npm.
+It also labels the source and the package in their respective repository's.
+Version numbers are automatically bumped and there is a detection of changes.
+Unchanged projects are not published.

+If needed version number can always be changed manually but be careful with lowering version numbers as collisions may occur with existing tags.

 ## Install